Early Assurance Program for High School Seniors

-A decision to pursue a career in medicine requires determination, hard work, and personal sacrifice.
-Students need to commit a great deal of time to their academic, research, and volunteer activities.
+Students who decide to pursue a career in medicine need to commit a great deal of time to their academic, research, and volunteer activities.
 The development of organizational and interpersonal skills is also a necessity.
 The first step is taking the required courses and achieving excellent grades.

 For allopathic medical schools (MD degree granting) in 2019, the national average cumulative GPA of matriculated medical school applicants was 3.73 and the science and math GPA of matriculated applicants was 3.66 (AAMC FACTS Table A-16).